aalexand/wc/README.md

 At the time of this writing (5/2013) the only WebChannel transport included in closure-library is BrowserChannel.
-As additional transports are added gowebchannel intends to add support for them as well.
+As additional transports are added wc intends to add support for them as well.

 BrowserChannel
 --------------